-- A: You are being asked to vote on the following proposals: - Election of Samantha B. Algaze, Andrea E. Bertone, William H. Champion, Nicholas J. Chirekos, Stephen E. Gorman, James C. Grech, Joe W. Laymon, Bob Malone, and David J. Miller as directors for a one-year term; - Approval, on an advisory basis, of our named executive officers' compensation; - Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023; and - Any other matter properly introduced at the 2023 Annual Meeting.
+- A: You are being asked to vote on the following proposals: - Election of S M. Katherine Banks, Andrea E. Bertone, William H. Champion, Nicholas J. Chirekos, Stephen E. Gorman, James C. Grech, Joe W. Laymon and Bob Malone as directors for a one-year term; - Approval, on an advisory basis, of our named executive officers' compensation; - Approval, on an advisory basis, of the frequency of future advisory votes approving our named executive officers' compensation; - Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024; and - Any other matter properly introduced at the 2024 Annual Meeting.